Presented to the members of the Buddha Center on Sunday, October 18, 2015.

 The Buddha proceeds to explain the four ecstasies, the jhanas that we have discussed in other talks.
 Very concisely, I will remind you that the first jhana, transcendent meditative state or ecstasy, is characterized by seclusion, thinking, and bliss.
 The second jhana is characterized by self-confidence, mental concentration, the cessation of thinking, and bliss.
 The third jhana is characterized by equanimity, attention, and physical pleasure.
 The fourth jhana is characterized by neither pleasure nor pain, attention (mindfulness), and equanimity.

-This sutta describes the formless jhanas as well, consisting of the progressive realization of the base of infinite space, the base of infinite consciousness, the base of nothingness, and the base of neither perception nor non-perception, which opens to the transdual.
+This sutta describes the formless jhanas as well, consisting of the progressive realization of infinite space, infinite consciousness, nothingness, and neither perception nor non-perception, which opens to the transdual.

 Finally, the Buddha describes the supermundane state of the cessation of perception and feeling, whereby seeing with wisdom destroys the taints.
 Note once again that wisdom is the essential salvific principle.
 “This bhikkhu is said to have blindfolded Mara, to have become invisible to the Evil One by depriving Mara’s eye of opportunity, and to have crossed beyond attachment to the world.
 He walks without fear, stands without fear, sits without fear, lies down without fear.
 Why is that?
 Because he is out of the Evil One’s range.”